By Tim Lambert

 They were a Celtic tribe who lived in Kent.
 Julius Caesar called them ‘the most civilized inhabitants of Britain’.

-This was a method of shipbuilding where ships are made with their planks edge to edge.
+This was a method of shipbuilding where ships were made with their planks edge to edge.
 Compare Clinker Construction.

 This was a Roman legionaries helmet.